wpswings/subscriptions-for-woocommerce/README.md

 If you want to charge extra payment as an initial sign-up fee, you can do that too.
 The free subscriptions for the WooCommerce plugin support the Stripe payment integration of WooCommerce.
 This integration works seamlessly together.

 ### 5) Offer Free Trials To WooCommerce Subscription Users
 You can provide free trials to subscription users.
 Admin can also set the free trial frequency.
-Urge them to sign up by offering them a free trial of subscription-based products or services.
+Urge them to sign up by offering them a free trial of WooCommerce subscription products or services.
 Recurring Payments can be done by the user after the free trial is over, and later the WooCommerce subscription plan can be continued.

 ### 6) Both User and Admin Can Stop WooCommerce Subscription Option
 There is the flexibility of ending the subscription by the admin or the user at any time.
 Both can stop subscriptions to products or services in easy steps.
 Thus, also halting future recurring payments.